iAvoe/Batch-batch-encoder/README-EN.md

 - Strengthened the logic of the file import script.
 - Behavior change: Required parameters for the RAW pipeline are now recorded as an appendix in the output batch.
 - Added SVT-AV1 ColorMatrix, Transfer, and Primarys parameter generation functionality.
-- Completed runtime testing of ffmpeg and vspe upstream to all downstream components.
+- Verified: full ffmpeg support
+- Verified: full vspipe support
+- Verified: full avs2yuv (0.26+0.30) support
+- Step 5 (multiplex script) rewrite ompleted, deprecating all Invoke-Expression to increase security
     - TODO: Testing of avs2yuv, avs2pipemod, and SVFI is pending; however, theoretically, since the logic is identical, it should run fine...
-- Step 5 (multiplex script) testing completed, deprecating all Invoke-Expression to increase security